 224 East Bank St., Salisbury, N.C.

-This locally famous house was purchased in 1858 at the estate sale of Horace Beard.
+The William Valentine House was purchased in 1858 at the estate sale of Horace Beard.
 Bill Valentine lived here until he moved in 1886 to Sableton near Union Hill on the west side of town.
-When he died on January 22, 1893, the local newspaper said chat "he was the only barber here before the war - was free then; but conducted himself so as to secure the confidence and patronage of whites."
-The entrance gate to the Confederate States Military Prison was located across the tracks from this dwelling which is now an antiques shop.
+When he died on January 22, 1893, the local newspaper said that "he was the only barber here before the war - free then; but conducted himself so as to secure the confidence and patronage of whites."
+The entrance gate to the Confederate States Military Prison was located across the tracks from this dwelling.
+The marker for the home is located on the sidewalk near the entrance of the barber shop he operated.
+The building, erected in 1858, is Salisbury's oldest extant commercial structure.

 Site of Friends School & Dixonville Baptist Church